- Welcome Week

 c Compulsory for Health Promotion stream

-We recognise that half-time students may have work commitments and you may need to inform your employer which days you need to participate in lectures, seminars and other individual and group activities.
+We recognise that part-time students may have work commitments and you may need to inform your employer which days you need to participate in lectures, seminars and other individual and group activities.
 This will depend on the modules you elect to take over the two years of study.

 Term 1